HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

     ```bash
     SET Timezone=Asia/Kolkata
     ```

 12. The attribute `-dxConnectHostname` has been deprecated and removed and must be replaced with `-hostname` wherever necessary.

-## Installation using the source code package
+## Installing DXClient using the source code package

 !!! note
     You are encouraged to use the DXClient container image package from CF196 onwards for easier installation.